ronde-de-l-espoir/inscription/README.md

 Maybe you should consider adding the type as an actual property to make things clearer.

 This system isn't only useful when booking : its main purpose is on the D-Day ; much more on that in [app-www](https://github.com/ronde-de-l-espoir/app-www/README.md).

+## Libraries used

+All PHP libraries are imported/managed by Composer (PHP's `pip`)

+## PDFs

+The best PHP library to generate a PDF from HTML is DomPDF.
+It's the best of its kind, but definitely not the best tool to work with...

+It uses CSS2.0 and not 3.3 (as of 2023), so alignement features such as `flex` and `grid` don't work...
+Which makes creating a nice PDF *extremely* complicated.
+Anyway...

+## Emails

+Currently using PHPMailer as the library.
+It's quick, efficient, so I suggest you keep it like it is.

+The SMTP password is saved in the `root/..` directory.